Un campesino

 To analyse the quality

+Of its silences.
 Is this where God hides

 From my searching?
 I have stopped to listen,